matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/7 Use ATDD to derive test cases.md

 * Tests are examples that:
   * Describe the specific characteristics of the user story
   * Will help the team to implement the user story correctly
-  * Start with basic examples and open questions
+  * Start with basic examples & open questions
-  * The tests can be created using black-box, white-box and experience-based test techniques
+  * The tests can be created using black-box, white-box & experience-based test techniques

 ### Acceptance Test-Driven Development - Tests